safespring/docs/content/backup/automation/rest-api.md

 ```
 HTTP/1.1 100 Continue
 ```
-Then read the incoming data.
+Then read the incoming HTTP request data.

 Your HTTP server should handle this automatically, but it is worth mentioning in case it does not do so.

+Once your server has recieved this trigger, it can retrieve the latest billing data by invoking `/v1/bunits/{bunit_id}/billing`, as mentioned above.

 Resources
 -----------